vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/18_THE_MISSION_TO_ENGLAND.md

 258 LOKAMANYA TILAK

-The old guard of the Moderate Party could not mus- ter up courage to ** pinprick " the British Lion in the midst of his struggle.
-Mrs. Besant, however, cordially supported Mr. Tilak, for she knew the value of world- propaganda.
+The old guard of the Moderate Party could not mus###ter up courage to ** pinprick " the British Lion in the midst of his struggle.
+Mrs. Besant, however, cordially supported Mr. Tilak, for she knew the value of world###propaganda.
 In the Lucknow Congress, Mr. Tilak's scheme for a vigilant Executive for the Congress was ruled out of order.
 His persistent attempts to get the sanction of the Congress for a strong deputation met with tardy and nominal success.
-A deputation was agreed upon ; but every excuse was found for delay ; and when at last, procrastination was impossible, was recei- ved the cable of Sir WilUam Wedderbum advising delay.
+A deputation was agreed upon ; but every excuse was found for delay ; and when at last, procrastination was impossible, was recei###ved the cable of Sir WilUam Wedderbum advising delay.
 In the meanwhile, judgment in England was going against us by default.
 The Sydenham group was busy as ever ; India's " representatives " like the Maharaja of Bikaner declared that India wanted not Swaraj but only a little dose of Reforms ; the tide of repression was merrily flowing in.
-Finding the big Moderate guns immoveable, Mr. Tilak sent out the inde- fatigable and enterprising Mr. Baptista for pioneer work in England.
+Finding the big Moderate guns immoveable, Mr. Tilak sent out the inde###fatigable and enterprising Mr. Baptista for pioneer work in England.
 The goodwill and co-operation of the Labour Party was secured ; and yet a well-organised propaganda was to be carried on.
 In the meanwhile, Mr.